-Sheila Dikshit funeral at 2:30 pm today, leaders pay their tributes
+Sheila Dikshit funeral at 2:30 pm today, Mortal remains now at Cong headquarters

 New Delhi, July 21: Sheila Dikshit, the three-time chief minister of Delhi and senior Congress leader, passed away on Saturday afternoon after a prolonged illness at the age of 81.

 At 3:55 pm, when she took her last breath at Escorts Apollo hospital, a glorious chapter of Delhi's rise to 21st century came to an end.
+Scores of people turned up to pay homage to former Delhi Chief Minister Sheila Dikhsit as her body was brought to the Congress headquarters on Sunday.

 Sheila Dikshit was the longest reigning chief minister of Delhi, serving for 15 years from 1998 to 2013.